 1. Develop a sleep schedule

-"One of the best things you can do to help you to get your circadian rhythm back in sync and feel fully refreshed during the day is to establish a set sleep schedule," says Rob Hobson, Healthspan's head of nutrition and author of the Art of Sleeping.
+"One of the best things you can do to help you to get your circadian rhythm back in sync and feel fully refreshed during the day is to establish a set sleep schedule," says Rob Hobson, a nutritionist and sleep specialist.
 "This means going to bed at the same time every night and waking up the same time each morning."

-How long you sleep for is up to you and what you feel your body needs.
-"You can follow the natural flow of your circadian rhythm by going to bed at around 9/10pm," says Rob.
+The best time to sleep and wake up will be personal to you, as will how long you should sleep, depending on what you feel your body needs.
+"You can follow the natural flow of your circadian rhythm by going to bed at around 9 or 10 pm," says Hobson, who is also the author of The Art of Sleeping and the lead nutritionist at Healthspan.
 "This is when your body naturally releases the sleep hormone melatonin.
-This secretion stops naturally at around 7am."
+This secretion stops naturally at around 7 am."

-"One method is to also work in sleep stages as it is thought that you will feel more fully refreshed if you wake at the end of a full cycle," says Rob.
-"You can work in cycles and calculate the number of hours sleep accordingly.
-So if you want to get five full cycles then that would mean getting 7.5 hours sleep."
+Another method to develop a good sleep schedule is to work within the sleep stages, all of which are needed for a beneficial night's sleep.
+"It's thought that you will feel more fully refreshed if you wake at the end of a full cycle of the stages," he offers.
+"If you want to work in cycles, you can calculate the number of hours to sleep accordingly.
+If you want to get five full cycles then that would mean getting 7.5 hours of sleep."

 2. Create a bedtime routine

 While elaborate multi-step routines and nighttime rituals may not be something many of us have time for, it's worth incorporating some kind of routine into your evening to make sure your brain is in the mood for sleep.
 As the new research by the University of Sydney points out, it's important to wind down after the day and deal with any emotional stress before bed.